djalbat/reaction/README.md

 ## Examples

-Launch the `examples.html` file in the `docs` folder.
-There is now a Redux as well as a vanilla example application.
+Launch the `examples.html` file in the root folder.
+There is a Redux as well as a vanilla example application.

 ## Compiling from source